 So far, I have tested money-making opportunities that generate money fast, such as Field Agent and Prolific.
-In May 2020, I started a new blog (House Notebook) to talk about house maintenance topics related to my house in Lewes, DE.
+In May 2020, I started a new blog in the home improvement niche to talk about house maintenance topics related to my house in Lewes, DE.

-I am determined to write three articles and create three videos per week for House Notebook.
+I am determined to write three articles and create three videos per week for the new website.
 If I do this, I will have 150 articles and 150 videos by May 2021.
 With 300 pieces of content, I am hoping to have some traffic by the second half of 2021, which I should be able to monetize and start earning money to help with the 2021 income goals.

 Blogging is not a sprint.
 It is a marathon.

-In addition to taking care of House Notebook, I will continue to write one article and one video per week for Finance Notebook as usual.
+In addition to taking care of the new website, I will continue to write one article and one video per week for Finance Notebook as usual.

 So, What Am I Doing With the Extra Money?

 I initially established a $3,000 business account as a start-up.
 As part of my rules, business expenses can only be funded with business income.
 I can’t use personal funds.